-Beginning with the payment in September 2018, the Fund raised its monthly unitholder distributions from \$0.010 per unit to \$0.105 per unit, representing \$1.26 per unit on an annualized basis.
+Effective for the Fund's cash distribution to be paid in November 2019, the Fund reduced its monthly unitholder distributions from \$0.105 per unit to \$0.0875 per unit, representing \$1.05 per unit on an annualized basis.

-The payout ratio(1) of cash distributed to distributable cash(1) for Q2 2019 was 99.7%, compared to 89.0% in Q2 2018.
-The payout ratio(1) of cash distributed to distributable cash(1) for YTD 2019 was 106.6%, compared to 92.8% in YTD 2018.
-The increase in the payout ratios(1) for Q2 2019 and YTD 2019 is the result of a decrease in distributable cash(1) resulting primarily from the decline in SSS(1), and an increase in the distributable cash(1) is intended to average 100% per annum over the long term.
+The payout ratio(1) of cash distributed to distributable cash(1) for Q4 2019 was 102.3%, compared to 120.5% in Q4 2018.
+The payout ratio(1) of cash distributed to distributable cash(1) for Fiscal 2019 was 105.9%, compared to 97.7% in Fiscal 2018.
+The decrease in the payout ratio(1) for Q4 2019 is the result of a decrease in the distributions of the Fund compared to the same period in the prior year.
+The increase in the payout ratio(1) for Fiscal 2019 is the result of a decrease in distributable cash(1) resulting primarily from the decline in SSS(1), and an increase in the distributions of the Fund compared to the same period in the prior year.
+The payout ratio(1) of cash distributed to distributable cash(1) is intended to average 100% per annum over the long term.
 Since the Fund pays even monthly distributions when its underlying cash flow from the Partnership is subject to seasonal fluctuations (as experienced by SIR), there are times during the year when the payout ratio(1) may exceed or could be lower than 100%.
 For example, the first quarter typically has lower sales volumes than the second and third quarters which include warmer summer months when patios are open.